National Immunisation Program: South Australia Schedule

 Hib containing vaccines are available free through the National Immunisation Program, for the following groups:

-Like any medications, the combination vaccines can have some minor and
+Like any medications, the combination vaccines can have some minor and short lasting side effects.

 Common side effects may include: